Yorick-06/SimpleResources/README.md

 codecBuilder.withCodec(Registries.ITEM.getCodec().listOf(), "myItems");
 codecBuilder.withCodec(ItemStack.CODEC.listOf(), "myStacks", "myStacks2", "myStacks3");
 ```
-The id-based method takes priority over the specification for the class which means that if you have a lot of lists of
+The id-based method takes priority over the specification for the class, which means that if you have a lot of lists of
 the same type and only one list of a different type instead of writing them all out you can do
 ```
 //serialize all fields of type list with the item codec